 Question- Find the area of a triangle having base equal to 9 cm and height equal to 6 cm.

 Solution- We know that Area = 1/2 × Base × Height

 = 27 cm2

-Therefore Heron’s formula is used to calculate the area by the means of sides of the triangle.
+Therefore, Heron’s formula is used to calculate the area of a triangle, if all the sides lengths are known.

-First, e need to calculate the semi perimeter (s).
+First, we need to calculate the semi perimeter (s).